snphillips/webdevportfolio/README.md

-# Sarah's Developer Portfolio Site
+# Sarah's Dev Portfolio Site

 My portfolio website to display my dev projects.
 It features a dynamic projects gallery and deep dives into individual projects.